 Welcome to the Department of Psychology!

 The field of psychology is dedicated to the scientific study of human behaviour, thoughts, feelings and actions from social, developmental and biological perspectives.
 Its teaching at the university dates back to before 1950 when it was conducted in a joint Philosophy/Psychology department.
 In 1968, psychology became a founding department of the Faculty of Social Sciences.
 Since that time, the Department has contributed to developing the discipline both locally and internationally through dedicated teaching and research work often in collaboration with colleagues from different parts of the world.
-According to the QS World University Rankings by Subject in 2019, Psychology at HKU ranks first in Asia.
+According to the 2020 QS World University Rankings by subject, Psychology at the HKU ranks 31 in the world, and ranks first in Asia according to the 2021 Times Higher Education Word University Rankings.

 The goal of engaged and dedicated professors is to create and instill knowledge in psychology.
 The Department offers a broad range of programmes and is committed to designing the most appropriate learning experiences that suit students’ needs, sharing with them the exciting developments in psychology, and helping them achieve the required level of academic competence.
 The undergraduate programmes prepare students for a career in business, management or education; sales and marketing; or for graduate study in any area of psychology (including training to be a clinical or educational psychologist).
 The Master of Social Sciences in the field of Psychology programme provides university graduates in fields other than psychology with an opportunity to acquire a solid foundation in psychology with a strong understanding of psychological theories and research methods, and an ability to apply them in real life.
 The two professional programmes, i.e. Master of Social Sciences in the field of Clinical Psychology and Master of Social Sciences in the field of Educational Psychology are designed to train professional clinical psychologists and educational psychologists to serve local communities in Hong Kong.